Rede Bandeirantes: The transition to a national network

 In 1975, Bandeirantes began to become a national television network with the purchase of TV Vila Rica, which became TV Bandeirantes Minas.
 On July 7, 1977, at 7 pm, TV Bandeirantes arrived in Rio de Janeiro on channel 7, after the purchase of TV Guanabara.
 In the same year, the stations comprising Rede Amazônica also became part of the newly created network.

 New shows

 In 1977, presenter Hebe Camargo started to present her program on Sunday nights and marked her return to television after 4 years being solely dedicated to radio, which had a familiar model with interviews, musicals and information.
-The most memorable moments of the program were the interview with Chico Xavier and when Hebe threw his microphone on the floor in the middle of the live broadcast of the program and complained about the station.
+The most memorable moments of the program were the interview with Chico Xavier and when Hebe threw her microphone on the floor in the middle of the live broadcast of the program and complained about the station.
 She demanded better treatment from the channel and more resources, such as new sets, more people in the production and musicians in the orchestra, who promised to serve her.
 In 1986, the presenter left the station and signed with SBT.